Deformations of path algebras of quivers with relations: Background and motivation

-As every finitely generated associative algebra can be written as $\Bbbk Q / I$ where $Q$ has a single vertex with a finite number of loops at this vertex, this method can be used for instance to study deformations of \begin{enumerate} \item commutative algebras such as the polynomial algebra $\Bbbk [x_1, \dotsc, x_d]$ whose deformation theory is related to quantizations of Poisson structures \item graded associative algebras such as $N$-Koszul algebras. \end{enumerate} Associative algebras of the form $\Bbbk Q/I$, where the quiver $Q$ has multiple vertices, also naturally appear in various guises for example in representation theory and commutative and noncommutative algebraic geometry such as \begin{enumerate}[resume] \item finite-dimensional associative algebras \item endomorphism algebras of tilting bundles on algebraic varieties \item diagram algebras associated to a presheaf of algebras \item noncommutative resolutions of singularities. \end{enumerate} We study examples of type \ref{list1}--\ref{list3} in \S\S\ref{section:pbw}--\ref{section:relationtoquantization} of the present article and \ref{list4}--\ref{list6} in \cite{barmeierwang}.
+As every finitely generated associative algebra can be written as $\Bbbk Q / I$ where $Q$ has a single vertex with a finite number of loops at this vertex, this method can be used for instance to study deformations of \begin{enumerate} \item commutative algebras such as the polynomial algebra $\Bbbk [x_1, \dotsc, x_d]$ whose deformation theory is related to quantizations of Poisson structures \item graded associative algebras such as $N$-Koszul algebras. \end{enumerate} Associative algebras of the form $\Bbbk Q/I$, where the quiver $Q$ has multiple vertices, also naturally appear in various guises for example in representation theory, commutative and noncommutative algebraic geometry or symplectic geometry, for example as \begin{enumerate}[resume] \item finite-dimensional associative algebras \item endomorphism algebras of tilting bundles on algebraic varieties \item diagram algebras associated to a presheaf of algebras \item noncommutative resolutions of singularities \item derived endomorphism algebras of (formal) generators of Fukaya categories. \end{enumerate} We study examples of type \ref{list1}--\ref{list3} in Chapters \ref{section:pbw} and \ref{section:relationtoquantization} of the present book and \ref{list4}--\ref{list6}, which describe the deformation theory of the Abelian category of (quasi)coherent sheaves, in \cite{barmeierwang}.
+In \ref{list7} the derived endomorphism algebras of formal generators are naturally graded and generalizations of this method for A$_\infty$ deformations of graded algebras, with applications to deformations of Fukaya and Fukaya--Seidel categories, are studied in \cite{barmeierwang2,barmeierschrollwang}.

-\subsection{Main results}
+\section{Main results}

 Let $\Bbbk$ be any field of characteristic $0$.
 Our main theoretical result is the following.

 \begin{theorem}[(Theorem \ref{theorem:deformationreduction})] Given any finite quiver $Q$ and any two-sided ideal of relations $I \subset \Bbbk Q$, let $A = \Bbbk Q / I$ be the quotient algebra and let $R$ be any reduction system satisfying \textup{($\diamond$)} for $I$.